diem/diem/language/move-prover/doc/user/spec-lang.md

 > NOTE: this condition is experimental and might be removed in the future unless we find good indication
 > that we need it.

-The `succeeds_if` condition allows to positively express when a function is expected to terminate with no abortion.
+The `succeeds_if` condition expresses when a function is expected to terminate with no abort.
 In the presence of `pragma aborts_if_is_partial = true` is true, it might help to minimize the risk of this model as discussed in the [note](#risk-aborts-if-is-partial) above.